dubstar-04/Design/README.md

 <img src="https://github.com/dubstar-04/Design/blob/92ae601cff4c4b6eb6cfe837d4dbbe7c6915a556/data/icons/hicolor/scalable/apps/wood.dan.design.svg" width=10%>

 # Design
-Design is a 2D computer aided design application (CAD), created to meet the needs of makers and designers, hobbyists and professionals that require a first class CAD application.
+Design is a 2D computer aided design application (CAD),created to meet the needs of makers and designers, hobbyists and professionals that require a first class CAD application.
+___

+### History
+Design was originally conceived as an Ubuntu / Ubuntu Phone application, written in C++, QML and JS [Design for Ubuntu](https://launchpad.net/design-app).
+When the Ubuntu Phone project was cancelled in 2017 it seemed that would be the end of the road for Design, however the creator wondered if Design could possibly live on as a web app [Design Web](https://www.design-app.co.uk/)

+Now in the early 2020s Linux phones are gaining popularity and momentum, the team have revived Design as a GNOME application along with the original aim to provide a native CAD experience whether on the move with a mobile device, pocket PC or at a traditional work station.
 ___

 ### Documention is available at: